-A Deloitte study showed that only 32% of US physicians conduct virtual or video-based patient visits.
-Obstacles to improving rates of telehealth adoption are manifold and varied.Infrastructure is one of the most important, given that the broadband networks required to support the fast transfer of vast amounts of data over distances do not yet exist in some markets.
-Furthermore, the very people in remote or underprivileged areas that telehealth promises to reach may lack internet access.
+A Deloitte study showed that only 32% of US physicians conduct virtual or video-based patient visits.10 Obstacles to improving rates of telehealth adoption are manifold and varied.Infrastructure is

 Culture and attitudes can be a problem - even in wealthy countries with state-of-the-art infrastructure.
 Many healthcare professionals are far from convinced telehealth will have a positive impact on their jobs.
-In fast-evolving fields like teleradiology, clinicians are excited about the possibilities, but also concerned about their roles being transformed or even rendered obsolete.
-Patients also have misgivings about aspects of care losing the human touch.
+In fast-evolving fields like teleradiology, clinicians are excited about the possibilities, but also concerned about their roles being transformed or even rendered obsolete.11 Patients also have misgivings about aspects of care losing the human touch.